-💡 Key insight - Recycling needs to be automatic, durable, and fun to use.
+💡 Key insight - Recycling needs to be automatic, durable, and engaging.

 User Needs